thanhle1298/Clab-FinalTest-20171/README.md

 6. Exit Program

 # How to run
-- Download and compile the app.c program
+- Download and compile the finalTest.c program
+- Recommend using Linux GCC GNU environment to compile the code properly.